MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/coming-soon-to-microsoft-365-admin-center.md

 ## New Terminology

-- **Cloud Update**: We will rename **servicing profiles** to **Cloud Update**.
+- **Cloud Update**: **servicing profiles** is renamed to **Cloud Update**.
 - **Profile:** Each update management configuration for an update channel is referred to as a profile.
 Tenants can currently use a Monthly profile.
-Soon, they'll also have the options to use a Current profile and/or a Semi-Annual profile.
+Soon you can also use a Current profile and/or a Semi-Annual profile.
 These profiles enable you to manage Microsoft 365 Apps updates across update channels with specific configurations for each.

 > [!NOTE]
 > The schedule and availability of Current profile and Semi-Annual profile are not determined as of yet.
+Monitor this article for any updates.

 ## Changes in user experience